 In late 1975, Aberdeen Kenpo Karate, then under the sole ownership of Sibok Maria Warwick, began instructing out of the basement of the Weir Theatre.
 While the floor space at this location was an improvement, the ambience of the venue left much to be desired.
 Student population was booming thanks to the increase in action movies.
 To accommodate the need for additional space, two of Sibok Maria's students - Mike Skinner Sr. and Barry Alexander began searching for suitable training space.
 Classes in the interim were held at the old Community Hospital where the Health Department now stands.

 As fortune would have it, an unfinished space was found less than a block away.
 Mike and Barry got to work building the interior of what was to become Aberdeen Kenpo Karate's School for the next seven years.
 Notable during this time, in May of 1977, Mike Skinner Sr. received his Black Belt from Sibok Maria.
 He was legitimately her first of many Black Belt Students!
-Th building remains but has been boarded up for years.
+The building remains but has been boarded up for years.

 1978-1983 - Business continued to boom, thanks largely to the exceptional character-building skills and knowledge of Sibok Maria Warwick.
 She promoted 17 of her students to the rank of Black Belt.
 Many of these Martial Artists have remained connected to Shaolin Kenpo in some way.
+Sadly, Maria Warwick was forced to retire for medical reasons in 1983.

 Black Belts awarded between